 Employees are required to contribute 9.00% of their annual pay.
-The employer's contractually required contribution rate for the year ended June 30, 2016, was 15.75% of annual payroll, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-For the years ended June 30, 2016 and 2015, contributions to the pension plan from MACS were \$12,512 and \$8,224, respectively.
+The employer's contractually required contribution rate for the year ended June 30, 2017, was 15.75% of annual payroll, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
+For the year ended June 30, 2017, contributions to the pension plan from MACS were \$15,420.

-Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions
+Pension Liabilities, Pension Expense and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions

-At June 30, 2016 and 2015, MACS reported a liability of \$154,580 and \$121,382, respectively, for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2015 and 2014, respectively, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-MACS' proportion of the net pension liability was based on employer contributions to PERS for the plan's fiscal year ended June 30, 2015 and 2014, relative to the total employer contributions of participating employers to PERS.
-At June 30, 2015, MACS' proportion was 0.001%, which was consistent with its proportion measured as of June 30, 2014.
+At June 30, 2017, MACS reported a liability of \$178,625 for its proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2016, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+MACS' proportion of the net pension liability was based on employer contributions to PERS for the plan's fiscal year ended June 30, 2016, relative to the total employer contributions of participating employers to PERS.
+At June 30, 2016, MACS' proportion was 0.001%, which was consistent with its proportion measured as of June 30, 2015.

-For the years ended June 30, 2016 and 2015, MACS recognized pension expense of \$18,424 and \$8,221, respectively.
-At June 30, MACS reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources.
+For the year ended June 30, 2017, MACS recognized pension expense of \$8,864.
+At June 30, 2017, MACS reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources.